Patrycja Aksamit

 My current research explores how marine fauna change over time due to environmental changes, and how those signals can be interpreted from the fossil record.
 This research will not only fill a gap in understanding of the Western Interior Seaway of North America but could also help prepare conservation biologists to mitigate the effects of climate change on coastal marine habitats.
 (Advisor: Dr. Shimada)

-Michigan State University – BS, Human Biology
+American University - BS, Biology

 DePaul University - BS, Health Science